moiot/gravity/docs/2.0/05-filters-en.md

 Currently, DRC supports the following Filter plugins:

-- `reject`: Ignores specific source messages.
+- `reject`: A blacklist filter that rejects specific messages.
-- `accept`: Only accept specific source messages.
+- `accept`: A whitelist filter that only accept specific messages.
 - `delete-dml-column`: Deletes specific columns in the source DML messages.
 - `rename-dml-column`: Renames specific columns in the source DML messages.